neuschaefer/reform-handbook/src/source/parts.rst

 The eDP display panel rests in this case part.
 The left and right hinges are mounted in the bottom left and right corners with three M4x5 flathead screws each.

+Four neodymium magnets are mounted along the top edge of the Screen Back.
+These, together with their counterparts in the Main Box, hold the laptop shut when closed.

 .. image:: _static/illustrations/speaker.png

 The stereo speakers are mounted below the display and secured with the speaker holders.
 Each holder is mounted with two M2x4 flathead screws.

-Both speaker and display cable are fed through a cutout in the hinge and into the main box.
+Both speaker and display cable are fed through a cutout in the hinge and into the Main Box.

-Four neodymium magnets are mounted along the top edge.
-These, together with their counterparts in the main box, hold the laptop shut when closed.

 Screen Front
 ------------